PatWyr/Test/README.md

 3. `select Person.id from Person` will work properly, with Conditions such as `Person.NAME.eq("Foo")`
 4. Aliases work as well: `select id as myid from Person` will work if the field is annotated with `@ColumnName("myid")`.
 The Conditions will work as usual: `Person.ID.eq(5)`.
 5. With aliases you can make the item 1 work: `select id from Person` will work if the field is annotated with `@ColumnName("id")`.
 The Conditions will work as usual: `Person.ID.eq(5)`.

+Further rules:

+1. `TableProperty` such as `Person.NAME` are used to construct the WHERE part of the SQL query, and they honor the `@ColumnName` and `@Nested` annotation.
+If you'll get error in SQL statements, the `TableProperty` is what you need to fix - maybe use `tableAlias()` or different `@ColumnName`.
+2. Afterwards, the SQL statement is executed by the database and mapped to the bean by JDBI.
+JDBI honors `@ColumnName` and `@Nested` and `@JdbiProperty` annotations.
+   If you're getting null values in your beans or they're not populated properly, this is where to start experimenting.
+You can read the [JDBI documentation](http://jdbi.org/) and you can call `DaoOfAny.dump()` to see the actual contents of the table for comparison.

 ## Controlling The Mapping